wingo/whippet/doc/manual.md

  * `GC_OPTION_HEAP_SIZE_MULTIPLIER`: For growable heaps, the target heap multiplier.
 A heap multiplier of 2.5 means that for 100 MB of live data, the heap should be 250 MB.
- * `GC_OPTION_HEAP_FRUGALITY`: Something that will be used in adaptive heaps, apparently!
-Not yet implemented.
+ * `GC_OPTION_HEAP_EXPANSIVENESS`: For adaptive heap sizing, an indication of how much free space will be given to heaps, as a proportion of the square root of the live data size.
  * `GC_OPTION_PARALLELISM`: How many threads to devote to collection tasks during GC pauses.
 By default, the current number of processors, with a maximum of 8.